Retirement Spending Smile or Lumpy Expenses?

 Summary: Lumpy Expenses in Retirement

 There will be lumpy expenses!
 Consider the idea of “consumption smoothing.”
-This is a concept whereby retirees seek consistent spending in their retirement and pre-retirement years.
+This concept involves retirees seeking consistent spending in their retirement and pre-retirement years.

 Consumption smoothing is not probable.
 A better solution is a cash bucket in retirement.
 This is not a 3-6 month “emergency fund” but a 2-3 years cash bucket set aside for spending.
-You would refill this bucket yearly from your other assets to smooth consumption over the years.
+You would refill this bucket yearly from your other assets to smooth consumption.

 Let’s move on to the Smile!